Billie – She Wants You

 The race for the Christmas #1 in 1998 was already a foregone conclusion; the Spice Girls would release Goodbye, their first single following Geri Halliwell’s departure.
 They’d be challenged by Chef from South Park (no, really) but there was only ever likely to be one victor.
 Which meant that the week before the Christmas chart, there was a secondary scramble for the top spot.
 Cher had been #1 for seven weeks, so this was the last opportunity to sneak a chart-topper during the lucrative high-sales season.
 She Wants You was an interesting choice of single for Billie; it’s an absolute bop, make no mistake.
 But where Because We Want To and Girlfriend had carved out quite distinctive identities with their chanty playground choruses that felt incredibly current, She Wants You ditches that concept entirely and plumps for a ‘70s-esque sequinned disco-pop sound.

 The song was originally released by Slovakian pop star Dara Rolins on her 1996 album What You See Is What You Get.
 But as cover versions go, they don’t come much more obscure, so for all intents and purposes, this is essentially an original song.
 And far from being a lazy pastiche, the track tries some rather inventive things, in bubblegum pop music terms at least.
 Firstly, there’s the fake-out during the intro; She Wants You starts with a dreamy mid-tempo melody, which morphs into a faint-sounding disco beat before the full production eventually kicks in after 20 seconds.
-Why?
-Who knows.
-It’s unashamedly indulgent (and why the hell not) and still leads to the occasional deafening shock if you adjust the volume on your headphones forgetting what’s about to happen.
-But it’s also one of the earlier memories we have of a pop act using the audio panning effect with such effective results (the first was probably Eternal’s Just A Step From Heaven).
+It’s unashamedly indulgent (why the hell not) and still leads to the occasional deafening shock if you adjust the volume on your headphones, forgetting what’s about to happen.
+But it’s also one of the more effective uses of audio panning in the ’90s (Eternal’s Just A Step From Heaven set the benchmark in that regard).

-Once the song has arrived (properly), it’s clear that we are dealing with a banger.
+Once the song has arrived (properly), it’s clear that this is a banger.
 The pounding disco beat pitches Billie as a confident disco diva and – at last – gives her a chance to sing.
-The earlier singles were a little more style over substance, and that often came at the expense of the vocals.
+The earlier singles were a little more style over substance, which often came at the expense of the vocals.
 But here, Billie finally gets to perform.
-You start to get a real sense of the quality to her voice; it has a warm tone that oozes around the melody and feels completely in control at all times.
-There are some great melodies at play here; probably our favourite is the pre-chorus, which bridges the gap so perfectly between verse and chorus:
+There’s a real sense of the quality in her voice; it has a warm tone that oozes around the melody and feels completely controlled at all times.
+There are some great melodies at play here; particularly the pre-chorus, which bridges the gap perfectly between verse and chorus:

 She wants satisfaction